List of The Hunger Games characters: Effie Trinket

-Effie Trinket is a Capitol woman who was assigned to oversee District 12's tributes in the Hunger Games, specifically Katniss and Peeta in the 74th and 75th Games.
+Effie Trinket is a Capitol woman who was assigned to oversee District 12's tributes in the Hunger Games, most notably Katniss and Peeta in the 74th and 75th Games.
 She must carry out such tasks as drawing the tributes' names at the Reaping and escorting them to the Capitol.
 At first, she shows herself brainwashed and clueless.
 Later, Effie becomes attached to her District 12 charges.
 During the 74th Hunger Games, Effie appears oblivious to the misfortunes of District 12 and The Hunger Games.
 She dresses in the expensive, flamboyant manner typical to the Capitol and has a different-colored wig to go with the prevailing color of her clothes, leading Katniss to wonder if Capitol citizens realize "how freakish they look to the rest of us."

 Mostly interested in moving up in Capitol society and in keeping with her socialite ambitions, Effie is keenly attentive to and highly knowledgeable of customs, courtesies and manners in the Capitol, always showing up on time.
 Katniss notes in the first book that "although she can be tiresome, Effie has a very keen instinct about certain things" and "a certain determination I admire".
-Effie's catchphrase in the first book is "Happy Hunger Games, and may the odds be ever in your favor!" which became a famous phrase among fans of the saga.
+Effie's catchphrase in the first book is "Happy Hunger Games, and may the odds be ever in your favor!"

 During the 75th Hunger Games, Effie's facade of perky civility cracks as she faces the prospect of seeing Katniss and Peeta forced into the arena for a second time.
 In the film of Catching Fire, Effie starts off trying to plan out a yellow-gold fashion theme that she, Haymitch, Katniss and Peeta will share.
 She insists this is to "Show them we are a team!"
 She then struggles to continue, managing "They can't just-" before becoming too emotional to continue.
 This leads Haymitch, Katniss and Peeta to each gently express empathy, appreciating Effie's concern.